google/angle/src/libANGLE/renderer/vulkan/doc/PresentSemaphores.md

 With the VK_EXT_swapchain_maintenance1, all the above is unnecessary.
 Each QP operation can have an associated fence, which can be used to know when the semaphore associated with it can be recycled.
-The old swapchains can be destroyed at the same time as before.
+The old swapchains are destroyed when QP fences are signaled.